Bastar district: Labourers

 People without their own land or with very little land survive by working as farm and casual labour.
 They also work in the non-farm sector, in mines, small shops, on construction sites and as part of the urban work force.

 Agriculturists and forest gatherers

 Those with some land, and living in the vicinity of forests, typically become agriculturists and forest gatherers.
 A major part of the household consumption and income is based on forest gathering, with agricultural activities providing supplementary income.

 Forest gatherers and labourers

 People living close to the forests but who have no land or very little land become forest gatherers and/or labourers.
 They are heavily dependent on forest produce, which they gather and sell or directly consume.
 At times, this leads to conflicts with the forest administration, due to differences between the customary and official use patterns of the forest.
 Occasional labour on fields or in the forest supplements their income.
 Migrant labour is also prevalent among the tribal population of Bastar, especially among the Bison Horn Maria.

-Manufacturers

-These are traditional occupation-based producers.
-These include weavers, blacksmiths, carpenters, chattai (woven mats of bamboo or other grasses) weavers and tailors, bamboo craftsmen, and potters.
-They operate in the cottage or household sectors, in tiny units, which may be family-owned and rented.
-They may also employ some workers.
-Some people have taken to modern manufacturing, operating electrical repair or lathe shops.
-These are located in the big villages or along main roads.
-Nowadays in bastar everyone is involved in social media so everyone know about the business ideas.
-When nagarnar steel plant established in bastar then local peoples are get works and now many peoples of bastar are employed.